Thanks to Southview Animal Hospital for their support.

 - Morgan Steele – Running & officially filed

-- Elena Villarreal – Running & officially filed (campaign site)
+- Elena Villarreal – Running & officially filed (dropped out in September)

 - Maureen Ramirez (incumbent; first elected in 2017) – Tells us she’s not running